Capricornian–Aquarian Border, Capricorn

 Werner was aware of the effect he had on his men.
 It was this unyielding frigid presence that allowed him to command without question.
 He had taken care to craft this appearance of his.

-“Glad to see you’ve recovered, First Lieutenant,” one of the men said.
-The man broke off from the group of soldiers he was hanging with and offered a stiff salute.
+“Glad to see you’ve recovered, Oberleutnant,” one of the men said.
+The man broke off from the group of soldiers he was conversing with and offered a stiff salute.

 Werner said nothing, merely nodding at him.

-“With all due respect, Lieutenant,” Fischer continued, “I think that Private Otto Vogt should be immediately discharged from service.
-Military punishment.
-It’s because he failed to obey orders that—”
+“With all due respect, Oberleutnant,” Fischer continued, “I think that Landser Otto Vogt should be immediately discharged from service.
+It’s because he failed to obey your orders that—”

-“Private Fischer,” Werner interjected, “you should be more concerned with your own performance.
-Are you implying that I’m not aware of my own men?”
+“Landser Fischer,” Werner interjected, “you should be more concerned with your own performance.
+Are you implying that I’m not aware of my own subordinates?”